cheeou/nodeExpressWebAPI/README.md

 # nodeExpressWebAPI
-About basic webapi using nodjs&amp;express
+About basic webapi using node.js&amp;express